zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

 Install additional packages required for development with Zephyr::

-   cd ~/zephyr  # or to your directory where zephyr is cloned pip3 install --user -r scripts/requirements.txt
+   pip3 install --user -r $ZEPHYR_BASE/scripts/requirements.txt

 CMake version 3.8.2 or higher is required.
 Check what version you have using ``cmake --version``; if you have an older version, check the backports or